NoahPinel/NoahPinel/README.md

 ### ***Computer Science student at the University of Calgary***

-Third year (BSc)
-* Major: Computer Science
+* Major: Short list of my interest's
-  * Concentration in Theoretical Computer Science
       * Compilers
       * Programming Languages

-* Minor: Mathematics
-  * Pure Math
       * Algebra
       * Analysis and Topology

 ### Websites I maintain